 \section{Abstract}

 Pretrained language models (PLMs) have made remarkable progress in table-to-text generation tasks.
 However, the lack of domain-specific knowledge makes it challenging to bridge the topological gap between tabular data and text, especially in real-world applications with limited resources.
-To mitigate the limitation of insufficient labeled data, we propose a novel framework: Adapt-Prompt-to-Generate (AdaPTGen).
-The core insight of AdaPTGen is to adapt prompt templates of domain-specific knowledge into the model, which brings at least three benefits: (1) it injects representation of normal table-related descriptions to bridge the topological gap between tabular data and texts; (2) it enables us to use large amounts of unlabeled domain-specific knowledge fully, which can alleviate the PLMs' inherent shortcomings of lacking domain knowledge; (3) it allows us to design various tasks to explore the domain-specific knowledge.
-Extensive experiments and analyses are conducted on three open-domain few-shot natural language generation (NLG) data sets: Humans, Songs, and Books.
+To mitigate the limitation of insufficient labeled data, we propose a novel framework: Adapt-Knowledge-to-Generate (AKG).
+The core insight of AKG is to adapt unlabeled domain-specific knowledge into the model, which brings at least three benefits: (1) it injects representation of normal table-related descriptions to bridge the topological gap between tabular data and texts; (2) it enables us to use large amounts of unlabeled domain-specific knowledge fully, which can alleviate the PLMs' inherent shortcomings of lacking domain knowledge; (3) it allows us to design various tasks to employ the domain-specific knowledge.
+Extensive experiments and analyses are conducted on three open-domain, few-shot natural language generation (NLG) data sets: Humans, Songs, and Books.
 Compared to previous state-of-the-art approaches, our model achieves superior performance in terms of both ﬂuency and accuracy as judged by human and automatic evaluations.